Our Curriculum 2024 - 2025

 English

 In English, we teach a broad curriculum covering reading, writing, grammar and oracy.
-We follow the Lancashire County Council English units, and links are made as often as possible to our main History & Geography Learning Challenges.
+We currently follow the Lancashire County Council English units, and links are made as often as possible to our main History & Geography Learning Challenges.
+We are piloting 'The Write Stuff' writing SOW in Year 3 and Year 4.
+This writing SOW will be delivered across the whole school from September 2025.
 We also use No Nonsense spelling, No Nonsense Grammar and Nelson Handwriting schemes.
 At St. Andrew’s, we have a curriculum of high quality texts which are used throughout school that build children’s knowledge of literature and their reading ability in a structured way.
 We also study a range of both modern and classic fiction & poetry in our daily class reads.

 All children will be given a reading book to take home and it is helpful if parents can make a brief comment in the child's reading record to let us know how they are getting on with their reading at home.
 We expect children to bring their reading books into school every day, and books are changed three times each week, on a Monday, Wednesday and Friday.
 Developing confident readers is always a school priority and we greatly appreciate parental support in this area.
 We are also very fortunate to benefit from a number of volunteers who are able to read with the children across the school.
 Children also read as part of a guided group read each week.